Table of contents

 The shuttle operates as a hop-on hop-off two-way service along Going-to-the-Sun Road between the Apgar Visitor Center and St. Mary Visitor Center.
 The shuttle runs on the west side from the Apgar Visitor Center to Logan Pass every 15-30 minutes.
 On the east side the shuttle runs from Logan Pass to St. Mary’s Center.
 If you are planning on riding the full Going-to-the-Sun Road, you’ll have to switch shuttles at Logan Pass.

 There’s room for 12 or 16 passengers on the smaller shuttles and 20+ on the larger ones.
-All seats are first come, first serve, and at times packed.
+All seats are first come, first serve, and can be packed.
 If the shuttle is full, you’ll have to wait for the next one.
-There is also limited pack storage on the buses especially when every seat is full, so you’ll likely need to set your pack in an aisle or on your lap.
+There is also limited pack storage on the buses, especially when every seat is full, so you’ll likely need to set your pack in an aisle or on your lap.

 Hidden Lake Overlook and Lake